ahasni/azure-foundary-docs--summary/Video_Indexer.md

 ## Overall

 Azure AI Video Indexer provides a powerful, enterprise-grade platform for transforming raw video and audio into **searchable, analyzable, and actionable intelligence**.
 With both cloud and edge deployment options, real-time and batch processing, and a broad set of AI models, it supports advanced use cases across operations, compliance, content creation, accessibility, monetization, and security—making it a core building block for modern video intelligence solutions.

+# VI web Portal

+# Quickstart: Try the Azure AI Video Indexer (VI) web portal

+**Applies to:** Cloud-based Azure AI Video Indexer

+This article shows you how to get started with Azure AI Video Indexer by using the web portal.
+Try indexing a video with the web portal before you use the API.

+---

+## Prerequisites

+Create or find an MP4 video.

+Use a video that's about 5 minutes long.
+We suggest it has:

+- People speaking
+- Some nonspeaking noises
+- Objects such as coffee cups
+- A couple of different scenes like an indoor scene followed by an outdoor scene

+These suggestions help you see various results after indexing.
+You don't need to include all of them.

+---

+## Get a trial account

+1. Go to the web portal.
+2. Sign in with:
+   - A Microsoft Entra ID account, or
+   - A personal Microsoft account, or
+   - A Google account.

+The portal assigns you a trial account automatically.

+---

+## Upload a video

+Upload and index the video using the default settings.
+The activity of indexing a video is called a **job**.

+On the home page of the web portal:

+1. Select the **Upload** button.
+The upload screen appears.
+   *Screenshot showing the Upload option on the Library tab.*

+2. Select **Browse for files**.

+3. Select the video, then select **Open**.

+4. The **File name** field fills in automatically, but you can change it.

+5. Leave the other settings as they are, except for the video source language.

+6. Select the source language from the **Video source language** list.

+7. Select **Review + upload**.
+You see the review screen.

+8. Select the rights certification box, then select **Upload + index**.
+   The video starts uploading.
+Select **Run in background** to close the screen.

+9. If you close the uploading window, select the notification (bell) symbol to check the upload status.

+---

+## View Timeline and Insights

+The **Timeline** and **Insights** tabs show information from the service after indexing.

+While your video uploads and indexes, view some sample videos.

+---

+## View the timeline

+1. Select the video and then select the **Timeline** tab.
+The video transcript appears.

+2. Scan the transcript to see what the video covers.
+   *Screenshot showing spoken words on the Timeline tab.*

+3. Select **Azure AI Video Indexer** above the left navigation bar to exit and return to the home page.

+---

+## View the insights

+1. On the home page, select the **Samples** tab.

+2. Select any one of the videos from the Samples library.
+   The video starts playing and the **Insights** tab appears.

+3. The insights are grouped into categories like:
+   - People
+   - Topics
+   - Labels
+   - Named entities

+   *Screenshot showing details on the Insights tab.*

+4. Select **Azure AI Video Indexer** above the left navigation bar to exit and return to the home page.

+---

+## View your video timeline and insights

+1. Select the **Library** tab.
+Your indexed videos appear there.
+   If your video is still uploading, you see a thumbnail with the upload percentage.

+2. When indexing finishes, select your video to see the insights.

+3. Compare the insights shown to the ones that you viewed in the Samples library.

+---

+## View the JSON

+Access the API JSON response for your indexing job.

+1. In the upper right, select the **Download** symbol.

+2. Select **Insights (JSON)**.
+   The JSON file opens in a new browser window or tab.

+   *Screenshot showing where to download JSON insights.*